Bachelor of Science in Computer Engineering

-The Computer Engineering program at Georgia Southern will enable its graduates to:
+The computer engineering program at Georgia Southern will enable you to:

 - Be successfully employed in the computer engineering field or pursue relevant graduate degrees such as in engineering, business, or science

-- Expand their capabilities and knowledge of contemporary issues through continuing education or other lifelong learning experiences including advanced training or licensing
+- Expand your capabilities and knowledge of contemporary issues through continuing education or other lifelong learning experiences including advanced training or licensing

-- Effectively communicate and work in cross-functional teams while conducting themselves with high standards of ethics and professional responsibility
+- Effectively communicate and work in cross-functional teams while conducting yourself with high standards of ethics and professional responsibility.

 Credits for core courses are transferable across all schools within the University System of Georgia.